Fife Hills: Park Hill (339m)

 Ascent: 180 m / 590 feet

 Head up the forest track for 1.3km with views left across to Dummifarline.
 Go left at an obvious track junction for 700m to reach the end of the track with a signpost.
-Turn right here heading uphill on a sometimes wet path through a firebreak to reach the end of the trees.
+Turn right here heading uphill on a sometimes wet path through a firebreak to reach the edge of the trees.
+Unfortunately parts of this path / firebreak are now obstructed by fallen trees and it will be necessary to leave the firebreak to make your way around them.
 Once out into the daylight, a rough path leads to a stile and the open hillside.
 Once across the stile the grass path to the summit is fairly obvious.
 This route is shown in blue on the route map.

 Ascent: 5 km / 3.1 miles (with Park Hill)